Azure/AKS-Edge/samples/sqledge/README.md

 Azure SQL Edge is an optimized relational database engine geared for IoT deployments, providing capabilities to create a high-performance data storage and processing layer for IoT applications and solutions.

-In this demo, you will learn to deploy an Azure SQL Edge container on your AKS lite cluster.
+In this demo, you will learn to deploy an Azure SQL Edge container on your AKS Edge cluster.

 ## Step 1: Create namespace and password